 Read through your gratitude journal, and keep it handy for times when you feel less content.

-I hope this challenge leaves you not only feeling more grateful but more content as well.
+I hope this challenge leaves you feeling more grateful and content.